stephen3m/student-management-service/README.md

 The Student Management System backend provides the following main features:

-* Handling requests for student information
+* Handling API requests such as Get, Post, Delete, and Patch for student, lesson, and payment information
-* Managing lesson schedules and details
-* Tracking payment information and history
+* Initializing a data source using Hikari library

 ## Technologies Used